Application for employment: Standardization and regulation

-The employment application is not a standardized form, so every company may create its own as long as regulations set by the government are adhered to.
+The employment application is not a standardized form, so every company may create its own as long as the regulations set by the government are adhered to.

 Document elements

-At a minimum, applications usually ask the applicant for their name, phone number, and address.
+At a minimum, applications ask for the applicant's name, phone number, and address.
 In addition, applications may also ask for previous employment information, educational background, emergency contacts, and references, as well as any special skills the applicant might have.

 The three categories of information that application fields are very useful for discovering are physical characteristics, experience, and environmental factors.

 Physical characteristics

 If the company has a bona fide occupational qualification (BFOQ) to ask regarding a physical condition, they may ask questions about it.
 For example:

 The job requires a lot of physical labor.
 Do you have any physical problems that may interfere with this job?

 Experience

-Experience requirements can be separated into two groups on an application: work experience and educational background.
-Educational background is important because it allows a potential employer to evaluate an applicants' performance in school as well as make determinations as to personality and intelligence.
-Work experience is important because it will inform a potential employer if the applicant meets their specific needs.
-Companies are usually interested when applicants were unemployed, when/why the applicant left their previous job and their highest position at their previous job.
+Experience requirements can be divided into two categories in an application: work experience and educational background.
+Educational background is important because it allows a potential employer to evaluate an applicant's performance in school as well as make determinations as to personality and intelligence.
+Work experience is important because it helps a potential employer determine whether the applicant meets their specific needs.
+Companies are usually interested in when applicants were unemployed, when/why the applicant left their previous job, and their highest position at their previous job.